liferay/liferay-docs-dxp-cloud/user/articles/04-app-management/04-log-management.markdown

 # Log Management

-Checking logs is crucial for debugging.
+Logs are crucial for debugging.
 On DXP Cloud, you can access your environment's logs via the web console or terminal.
-You can also download the log file.
+You can also download log files.

 ## Accessing Logs from the Web Console

-The easiest way to access an environment's logs is via the Web Console.
+The easiest way to access an environment's logs is via the web console.
 To do so, select the environment and click the *Logs* tab in the left menu.
 To access a specific service's logs, select the service from the *All Services* menu in the toolbar.
 To download the logs, click *Download Logs*.